 What’s a good way of determining when we should engage 4L?

 If you can’t drive the road in 4H faster than 1st gear without either damaging the track or your vehicle, then you can safely engage 4Lo.
 This will take the strain off your engine and drivetrain by delivering power better.
-Also, being 4L uses lower ratio gears which keep revs high, always in the power band and making stalling harder.
+Also, 4L uses lower ratio gears which keep revs high, always in the power band and making stalling harder.

-Engaging 4 Wheel Drive (4H) On Your Tacoma
+Engaging 4-Wheel Drive (4H) On Your Tacoma

 Shifting between H2 and H4 is a quick and easy process.
 Start by reducing your speed to less than 62 mph (100 km/h).
-Next, turn the four-wheel drive control switch fully clockwise, from 2H to 4H.
+Next, turn the 4WD control switch fully clockwise, from 2H to 4H.
 Your 4WD indicator should light up on your instrument panel.
 If the 4WD indicator continues to blink, drive straight ahead while accelerating or decelerating.
 If the buzzer sounds, stop the vehicle completely or reduce the vehicle speed to less than 62 mph (100 km/h).
 Operate the switch again until the 4H light has disappeared.

 Remember never to switch your Tacoma from 2H to 4H if your wheels are slipping.
 Make sure the spinning wheels have stopped before you engage 4H.